 Please choose your courses carefully.
 Course offerings and the number of available sections are based on student requests for enrollment.
 Insufficient enrollment (less than 10 students) for a course may result in the cancellation of such course.
 Because of the variety of courses offered, students may occasionally have to make a choice of courses.
-Students should stay in contact with their guidance counselors during the course selection process to ensure students have the best possible schedule for their four year plan.
+Students should stay in contact with their guidance courselors during the course selection process to ensure students have the best possible schedule for their four year plan.

 Individual Student Four Year Plan

 Course Grade 9 Grade 10 Grade 11 Grade 12

-English English 9 English 10
+English English 9 English 10 English 11/AP Language English 12 Electives/AP English Literature

-Math
+Math Geometry Algebra II Pre-Calculus

-Science
+Algebra I Geometry Algebra II

+Science Biology Chemistry Physics or Elective Physics or Elective

-Social Studies World History II American History I
+Social Studies World History II American History I American History II/AP United States Various Electives

 Foreign Language

 Physical Education PE/Health PE/Health PE/PE-Alt PE/PE-Alt

 Elective

 Elective

 VISUAL ARTS DEPARTMENT

 All MERHS students are encouraged to take advantage of the many excellent art offerings at some point in their high school years as part of a well-rounded education.
 Foundation Level classes provide the skills necessary to advance through the many course offerings seen below.
 Foundation classes can be taken for either CP or Honors credit.
 Honors level classes in the Visual Art Department have an expectation of weekly independent work outside of class time.